rlko/ovh-mailing-list/README.md

 You'll need to grant GET access to /email/domain/*

-For testing purposes, you can add a .env file with `NOAPIMODE=true` if you wish to simply use dummy values.
+For testing purposes, you can export the variable `NOAPIMODE=true` if you wish to simply use dummy values.